vckyou/Reforestation/README.md

-## What creature is smarter than a talking parrot?
-A spelling bee.
+## Two peanuts were walking down the street.
+One was a salted.